 2. Connect with a mortgage lender

 Once you have your savings in order and are ready to start searching for homes, you’ll want to connect with a mortgage lender.
 A mortgage lender is who will be issuing your home loan.
 Feel free to shop around for different lenders to ensure you get the best possible mortgage rate.
-Your lender will check all of the needed requirements for your loan, such as your credit score, income and additional debt.
+Your lender will check all of the needed requirements for your loan, such as your credit score, income, and additional debt.
 You’ll need to get pre-approved for a mortgage before searching for a home so you don’t shop for homes outside of your budget.
+There are also great mortgage guides that you can read that will help you make better financing decisions.

 3. Start shopping